Compose in color

 04/08/2022

-So, I tried the exercise again with my idea of a fire.
-Panels 2 and 5 are almost identical; those are where I feel I did the best.
-I think I might enhance the shadows and lights on some areas but I'm not really sure where.
+So, I tried the exercise again using my fire concept.
+Thumbnails 2 and 5 are quite similar; I think these are the ones where I managed to do the best.
+I think I could emphasize the shadows and highlights in certain areas, but I’m not quite sure where.

 Alors, j'ai réessayé l'exercice avec mon idée d'incendie.
 Les vignettes 2 et 5 sont quasi similaire, se sont celles où je trouve m'être le mieux débrouillé.
 Je pense que je pourrais accentuer les ombres et lumières sur certaines zones mais je ne sais pas trop où.